ssedd1123/run-by-run/runLog/README.md

 ## Download shift log

-Run `python shiftLog.py -i badrun.list -o shiftLog.json -ho shiftLog.txt`
+Run `python shiftLog.py -i badrun.list -o shiftLog.json -br badrun.list`

 shiftLog.json is for computer to read and shiftLog.txt is for human to read.

-## Interactively inspect shift log

-Run `python sentiment.py -i shiftLog.json -o newBadrun.list -no newBadrun.txt`

-An interactive interface appears where you can select if a run is good or bad.
+When download is completed, an interactive interface appears where you can select if a run is good or bad.
 The final selected list will be saved to newBadrun.list.
 The corresponding shift logs will be saved to newBadrun.txt

+## Want human readable shift log

+Run `python shiftLog.py -i badrun.list -o shiftLog.json -br badrun.list -ao AllLog.txt -po PosLog.txt -no NegLog.txt`

+AllLog.txt contains all shift entries, PosLog.txt contains shift logs for good runs only, and NegLog.txt contains bad runs only.

+## Modify badrun.list

+There is no need to download shift logs again.
+You just need to give the json file as input

+Run `python shiftLog.py -i shiftLog.json -o shiftLog.json -br badrun.list`

 ### Use AI

-Run `python sentiment.py -i shiftLog.json -o newBadrun.list -no newBadrun.txt --useAI`
+Run `python shiftLog.py -i badrun.list -o shiftLog.json -br badrun.list --useAI`

 AI will consider any runs with log entry that conveys negative emotion a bad run.
 You just have to vet the remainning runs that doesn't convey negative tone.
 Empirically it saves you 40% of the work.